 Lots of historic towns to visit ie Aix-en-Provence, Avignon, Arles, Nimes, Orange...

-Within a short drive you will find the beautiful Luberon villages of Lourmarin, Cucuron, Bonnieux, Goult, Gordes, Menérbes, Roussillon, l'Isle-sur-la-Sorgue and a visit to Château La Coste nearby, full of wine, art and architecture, is well worth a visit too as are many more mentioned on the following pages.
+Within a short drive you will find the beautiful villages/towns of Lourmarin, Cucuron, Bonnieux, Lacoste, Goult, Gordes, Ménèrbes, Roussillon, a little further, Eygalières, St Remy-de-Provence, Avignon and l'Isle-sur-la-Sorgue.
+A visit to Domain de Fontenille and Château La Coste 15min away, both full of wine, good food, art and architecture, are both well worth a visit too, as are many more mentioned on the following pages.

 Keen walkers will enjoy the nearby Luberon Regional Nature Park, and also the Gorges du Régalon just 20min away.
 Or you could walk up the mountain behind our village only 5-10min away.
 We have some maps for these walks with spectacular views.
-If you decide to visit any of the beautiful gorges, make sure to wear the right foot wear, bring water, and do check the weather forecast, as the gorges become dangerous and do flood if it’s raining, also...be aware...your mobiles are not likely to work in this environment!
+If you decide to visit any of the beautiful gorges, make sure to wear the right foot wear, bring water, and do check the weather forecast, as the gorges become dangerous and some do flood if it has been raining, also...be aware...your mobiles are not likely to work!

-Aix-en-Provence (33KM/30min) is an absolutely beautiful city, full of culture and is a must, Aix is very much one of the reasons we are where we are!
-You simply have not been to Provence if you have not visited this wonderful city, full of beautiful buildings, lots of fountains everywhere and just the atmosphere of this beautiful city!
+Aix-en-Provence (33KM/30min) is a beautiful city, and a must!
+Aix is very much one of the reasons we are where we are!
+You simply have not been to Provence if you have not visited this wonderful city, full of beautiful buildings, fountains everywhere and just the atmosphere of this beautiful city, so much going on all year round!
 You could follow in Cezannes’ footsteps www.atelier-cezanne.com.
 Do visit Aix on either Tuesday, Thursday or Saturday as it's market day.
-It's busy, noisy and wonderful, make sure to bring your baskets, as there are many temptations around!
-You will find that in about 30min after the last stall has been packed away, you would never know that there had been a market there, as men had swiped the surface and the big garbage trucks driven around collecting the last bit of rubbish lying about.
+It's busy, noisy and wonderful, and make sure to bring your baskets, as there are many temptations around!
+Less than 30min after the last stall has been packed away, you would never know that there had been a market there, as men had swiped the surface and the big garbage trucks driven around collecting the last bits of rubbish lying about.
 It’s very fast and very efficient!
 Every June/July there’s a wonderful music festival in Aix.

 You could continue over the bridge over the Rhône River, and you’re no longer in Provence, but in the Gard in the region of Languedoc-Roussillon.
 Just (25KM/25min) on the D981 you should do a little detour and visit the famous Pont du Gard, which has since 1985 been a UNESCO World Heritage Site.
 It’s a very clever engineering contraction and was built to bring water from the hills in the north.
 It is one of those places, which is an absolute must!
 You could continue another (14KM/15min) on the D981 to the little town of Uzès, which is a little pearl in the area.
 Saturday is a busy day here as it's market day.
 There’s a festival here every summer.
 Between Uzès and Pont du Gard, on the D981 is the Haribo Museum a place you might want to visit or maybe not, on your way back across the Rhône River to Avignon and back to us.